AdaCore/spark2014/docs/lrm/source/packages.rst

 The Boolean aspect Volatile_Function may be specified as part of the (explicit) initial declaration of a function.
 A function whose Volatile_Function aspect is True is said to be a *volatile function*.
-A protected function is also defined to be a *volatile function*.
+A protected function is also defined to be a *volatile function*, as is an instance of Unchecked_Conversion where one or both of the actual Source and Target types are effectively volatile types.
 [Unlike nonvolatile functions, two calls to a volatile function with all inputs equal need not return the same result.]